Buckets and clusters

 As a bucket ages, it rolls through several stages:

-For detailed information about these stages, read "How Splunk stores indexes".
+For detailed information about these stages, read "How the indexer stores indexes".

 For the immediate discussion of cluster architecture, you just need a basic understanding of these bucket stages.
 A hot bucket is a bucket that's still being written to.
 When an indexer finishes writing to a hot bucket (for example, because the bucket reaches a maximum size), it rolls the bucket to warm and begins writing to a new hot bucket.
 Warm buckets are readable (for example, for searching) but the indexer does not write new data to them.
 Eventually, a bucket rolls to "cold" and then to "frozen", at which point it gets archived or deleted.